whatvn/nginx-master-playlist-module/README.md

         }
 ```

-then to request master playlist for file name: test3.mp4, test3_480.mp4, test3_360.mp4 do this:
+then to request master playlist, do this:

 ```
-$ curl "http:/localhost/master/test3.m3u8"
+$ curl "http:/localhost/test3.m3u8"
 ```

 result: